ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ### Function Domains are Contravariant

 The function type is _contravariant_ on domains.
-Casting a function is allowed if the domain is smaller.
+Casting a function is allowed if the target domain is smaller.
 Subtyping between the domain type and the function type are going in opposite direction.
 ```ocaml
 # let upcast_cod (f : [ `Night | `Day ] -> int) = (x :> [ `Night ] -> int);;
 val f : ([ `Night | `Day ] -> int) -> [ `Night ] -> int = <fun>
 ```

 At first, it may seem counter intuitive.
 However, removing tags from a polymorphic variant domain of a function is also harmless.
-Code in charge of the removed tags is turned into dead code.
-Implemented generality of the function is lost, but it is safe, no unexpected data will be passed to the function.
+Code in charge of the removed tags is turned into dead paths.
+Implemented generality of the function is lost, but it is safe, no data will be passed that the function can't handle.

 ### Covariance and Contravariance at Work